-We decided to sit right down at Yogi's bar and enjoy some of the locals, since we were already talking.
+After that little conversation, we decided to sit right down at Yogi's bar and enjoy some more chatting with regulars.
 Don had a local draft and I had the "Blue Swallow" margarita, named for the iconic motel, where we were staying.
-I'm not sure why it looked green.
-The Lizard Effect?
+I thought the icy drink looked more green lizard, than blue swallow.

-And a peek into the restaurant revealed some pretty curious painted walls near the booths.
-The artwork made it look like people were sitting in the empty booths.
-Wish I'd taken a photo.
+Then I peeked into the restaurant and noticed some pretty curious painted walls, near the booths.
+The artwork featured diners, who looked like they were sitting in the empty booths.
+Shame on me for getting no photo.

 Chatting With New Friends

 After chatting with Yogi and Pat, another guest at the bar joined the converstaion.
 When I learned that Rudy was raised in town, I asked him about something I'd read about earlier.